AlexWeinreb/osc_larva/README.md

 ### Step 2a: GAM fit and smooth curve processing

+Compute pseudotime (from smoothed PCA step 1) and fit GAM (using unsmoothed counts).
 We fit GAM twice in a row: once without centering, that we use for representations and timings.

 We use the peak of the uncentered to run a second fit, on a pre-centered curve.
 From this, we keep
 * coefficients of the GAM